The Corsair (Pensacola State College newspaper): History and operations

 The paper has been was first published February 2, 1949; its first issue was titled, You Name It, then changing the name of its second issue to the Beachcomber.
 This name continued to be used until the 1960s, when it was renamed The Corsair.

 The paper temporarily went exclusively online during the height of the COVID-19 pandemic, the first time it had done so.
 The paper returned to its hybrid online/in-print format at the beginning of the Spring 2021 semester.

 The paper is written completely by students of the college, directed by a faculty advisor and assisted by a layout editor.
 As of the February 2022 issue, The Corsair has 5 staff writers, along with Layout Editor Sebastian Gordon and Copy Editor Crystal Duc.
-As of June 2021, the paper is currently managed by Editor-in-Chief Enrique Viveros and guided by faculty advisor Brian Underwood.
+As of July 2025, the paper is currently managed by Editor-in-Chief Arren Joseph-White and guided by faculty advisor Marisa Mills.
 The periodical is commonly staffed by members of the college's journalism program, as a portion of their overall academic plan.

 Previous administrations of the paper had received attention in regards to the defense of free speech and a free press.
 In one incident, this was due to the paper reporting on a schism between certain faculty and the then college president, despite certain warnings from faculty at the time.
 In another, the paper's reporting on alleged censorship and aggression against student publications by the college administration brought controversy.
-The Corsair made news nationally through the Associated Press in 1991 when, as part of an editorial on the prevention of sexually-transmitted diseases and unwanted pregnancies, the paper gave out birth control devices in their individual issues.
+The Corsair made news nationally through the Associated Press in 1991 when, as part of an editorial on the prevention of sexually transmitted diseases and unwanted pregnancies, the paper gave out birth control devices in their individual issues.